sajeeraa-nave/homelab/lab1-active-directory/README.md

 - Permissions
 - Troubleshooting

-Documentation, configurations, and screenshots will be added as the lab progresses.
+Configuration steps, observations, troubleshooting, and screenshots will be documented here.